Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence

-The following theorem combines all the correction terms discussed so far into one unified INS observer.
-In fact, the proposed observer may be implemented without relying on GNSS velocity or on magnetometer measurements by setting the corresponding gains to zero.
+The following theorem combines the correction terms discussed so far into one unified INS observer.
+The proposed observer could be implemented without relying on GNSS velocity or on magnetometer measurements by setting the corresponding gains to zero.
 Thanks to Theorem \ref{thm:combined_corrections}, the Lyapunov function decrease is guaranteed by using any combination of the individual correction terms, and the combined observer inherits the convergence and stability properties from its component parts.
-It is shown that only the GNSS position is necessary for the convergence and stability.
+It is shown that only the GNSS position is necessary for convergence and stability.

 \begin{theorem} Let $X \in \SE_2(3)$ denote the system state with dynamics given by \eqref{eq:system_dynamics_lg}, and let $\hat{X} \in \SE_2(3)$ and $Z \in \SIM_2(3)$ denote the state estimate and auxiliary state, respectively, with dynamics given by \eqref{eq:observer_architecture}.
 Let $\bar{E}$ denote the observer error as in \eqref{eq:error_definition}.
 Choose gains $k_p, k_c > 0, K_q \in \Sym_+(2)$ and $k_v, k_d, k_m \geq 0$, and define the correction terms